Technologicat/spacemacs.d/README.md

 ## Configuring flake8 and autopep8

-This is used for static analysis of Python (to detect common trivial problems), and automatic [PEP8](https://www.python.org/dev/peps/pep-0008/) code style enforcement.
+This is used for static analysis of Python (to autodetect and warn about common trivial problems), and automatic [PEP8](https://www.python.org/dev/peps/pep-0008/) code style enforcement.

 [The default location](https://flake8.pycqa.org/en/latest/user/configuration.html) (as far as `flake8` itself is concerned) for the configuration is `~/.config/flake8`.
 Note no `rc` at the end of the name, and that is a filename, not a directory.